hfang-bristol/PIA/README.md

 ## @ Showcase

-> A showcase describing step-by-step instructions is made reproducible [`here`](http://www.genetictargets.com/PIA/showcase).
+> A showcase describing step-by-step instructions on how to identify shared and distinct drug targets for adult- and childhood-onset asthma is made reproducible [`here`](http://www.genetictargets.com/PIA/showcase).

 ## @ Contact